TJ Moncur: Wycombe Wanderers

 Immediately upon his return to Fulham, Moncur was signed by another League Two club, Wycombe Wanderers on a free transfer, signing an 18-month contract.
 Moncur's debut at Wycombe was as a first-half substitute for Leon Johnson during their 1–0 defeat to Grimsby Town on 17 January 2009.
 Moncur was released by Wycombe, who had been promoted to League One in May, in October of the same year having played just six games with the Chairboys, all in the league.

 Chesterfield

 Moncur dropped back to League Two in February 2010 when he signed for Chesterfield on non-contract terms following a successful trial but was released only a month later without making a single appearance.

 Cray Wanderers

 Moncur joined Isthmian Premier side Cray Wanderers soon after being released by Chesterfield.
 He made his debut in the Kent Senior Cup against Ashford Town.

+International career

+Moncur made four appearances for the England under-16 side between 2002 and 2003, scoring once.
+He featured in the Victory Shield and in the David Carins Memorial Trophy in County Antrim, Northern Ireland.